Boeing sees Indian airlines raising capacity by 25% over next year

 In the longer term, Boeing expects an annual capacity increase of 7% in India, outpacing other top high-growth markets, he added.

+Boeing's biggest customer in India, SpiceJet, said on Wednesday it plans to induct more MAX planes in its fleet even as it struggles to make timely payments to vendors and lessors, prompting some of them to deregister and take back planes.

+The loss-making airline has 155 MAX jets on order but has been slow in adding planes to its fleet even after the aircraft was cleared for flying by the country's aviation regulator last year following a global ban sparked by two deadly crashes.

-(Reporting by Aditi Shah; Writing by Jamie Freed; Editing by Clarence Fernandez)
+(Reporting by Aditi Shah; Writing by Jamie Freed; Editing by Clarence Fernandez and Ana Nicolaci da Costa)

 ((aditi.shah@tr.com; +91-11-4954 8023, +91-11-3015 8023; Reuters Messaging: twitter: @aditishahsays))